Pastor Troy: Career

 He released his first album, We Ready (I Declare War), in 1999.
-To generate attention and buzz, he attacked Master P verbally on the infamous "No Mo Play in G. A."
+To generate attention and buzz, he attacked record producer Master P verbally on the song "No Mo Play in G. A."

-Ludacris featured Troy on his album Back for the First Time for the song "Get Off Me".
-In addition, Pastor Troy is the front man of the rap group D.S.G.B.
-(Down South Georgia Boyz).
-DSGB originated in Augusta, Georgia.
-He was also featured on the collaborative album Kings of Crunk by Lil Jon in the song "Throw it Up".
-In 2002, Troy's album Universal Soldier became popular in the South, especially with the song "Are We Cuttin'" featuring Ms. Jade, which was also featured on the soundtrack for the action film xXx that year.
-The album debuted at #13 on the Billboard 200.
+Fellow Georgia-based rapper Ludacris enlisted Troy to appear on his Jermaine Dupri-produced song "Get Off Me", from the former's Def Jam Recordings debut, Back for the First Time.
+Troy also formed the Augusta, Georgia-based hip hop group D.S.G.B.
+(Down South Georgia Boyz) during this time, for which he served as frontman.
+He guest appeared on Lil Jon & the Eastside Boyz' song "Throw It Up", from their collaborative album Kings of Crunk (2002).
+In 2002, Troy's album Universal Soldier became popular in the South; it spawned the single "Are We Cuttin'" featuring Ms. Jade, which was also featured on the soundtrack for the action film xXx, released that year.
+The album debuted at number 13 on the Billboard 200.
 In 2003, Troy appeared on Young Jeezy's 2003 album Come Shop wit' Me on the track titled "GA".

 Troy released By Any Means Necessary in 2004.
-Following this album, Troy was released from his Universal contract because of creativity disputes.
+Following this album, Troy was released from his Universal contract due to creative disputes.
 He then released Face Off, Part II, which addressed some issues with Lil Scrappy and BME.
 In 2005, he appeared with Killer Mike on Chamillionaire's track "Southern Takeover" off of The Sound of Revenge.

-He released three albums in 2006, starting with Stay Tru, then followed by By Choice Or By Force and Atlanta 2 Memphis, which is a collaboration album with Memphis rapper Criminal Manne.
-Stay Tru debuted at the Billboard 200 at #150, selling 6,000 copies its first week.
+He released three albums in 2006, starting with Stay Tru, followed by By Choice or By Force and Atlanta 2 Memphis, the latter on which in collaboration with Memphis, Tennessee, rapper Criminal Manne.
+Stay Tru entered the Billboard 200 at number 150, selling 6,000 copies its first week.

-Troy released his 16th solo album, Ready For War, in June 2009, and released seven more studio albums then and 2011.
+Troy released his sixteenth solo album, Ready for War, in June 2009, and released seven follow-up studio albums until 2011.
 In 2012, he released The Last OutLaw, and in 2013, he released The Streets Need You.
-In 2014, he released Crown Royal Part 4 mixtape, as well as the album Welcome to the Rap Game, while he released the sixth edition of his Crown Royal mixtape series in 2015 along with WAR (We Are Ready) in Atlanta, which featured by Paul Wall and Bun B.
+In 2014, he released the mixtape Crown Royal Part 4, as well as the album Welcome to the Rap Game, while he released the sixth installment of his Crown Royal mixtape series in 2015, along with WAR (We Are Ready) in Atlanta, which featured Paul Wall and Bun B.

-In 2017, Troy announced his retirement and released his last album "O.G.P.T" in July.
-He also announced he was in the process of completing his second movie, titled Down 2 Come Up, which he wrote, directed, and starred in, which was slated for released on March 17, 2020.
-He later released two albums, "Clubber Lang" and "Enemy of the State".
+In 2017, Troy announced his retirement, and released his last album O.G.P.T in July of that year.
+He also announced he was in the process of completing his second film, titled Down 2 Come Up, which he wrote, directed, and starred in, which was slated for released on March 17, 2020.
+Despite announcing his retirement, his career continued with the release of two albums: Clubber Lang (2018) and Enemy of the State (2019).

+Personal life

 In January 2020, Pastor Troy made homophobic comments on the outfit Lil Nas X wore during the Grammy Awards.
 In a subsequent interview, Pastor Troy said he was not being homophobic but then claimed that "being gay isn't right" and made several other homophobic comments.